freenandes/topo-da-mente/content/note/xeriscaping.md

 - Consider long roots.
 - A good pick may be the ones that bloom during the wettest seasons.

-Some options for Portugal's central area climate in English, Portuguese, and scientific naming:
+Some options for Portugal's central area climate below.

 | English | Portuguese | Scientific |
 | ------- | ---------- | ---------- |